briankoser/sfc-listeners-guide/episodes/0207-revisiting-the-rocketeer.md

 ---
 Ben did not buy Matt {% work "The Rocketeer" %} or {% work "Talladega Nights" %} off his wedding gift registry.

-{% timeLink podcast_file_url, '19:23' %} Matt insists one of the actors must have been wearing a mask <q class="archivist inline">It looks like at least a prosthetic nose. <a href="https://www.imdb.com/name/nm0864096/">He is a pretty craggy guy.</a></q>
+{% timeLink podcast_file_url, '19:23' %} Matt insists one of the actors must have been wearing a mask {% arc %}It looks like at least a prosthetic nose. <a href="https://www.imdb.com/name/nm0864096/">He is a pretty craggy guy.</a>{% endarc %}

 {% timeLink podcast_file_url, '31:33' %} The reason the Nazis wants the rocket